 Boehringer Ingelheim’s Annual Report boasts their guiding principle as “Be First-Be Best- Be Focused” and it now appears that they should add “Be Careful.”

-Although Pradaxa has been on the market for only a year, its hype began long before.
+Although Pradaxa has only been on the market since 2010, its hype began long before.
 Prior to approval Boehringer Ingelheim ran “informational” commercials about atrial fibrillation.

 Following the media hype, Pradaxa gained momentum as the result of the “RE-LY Clinical trial” sponsored by Boehringer Ingelheim Pharmaceuticals.
 The RE-LY trial concluded that vitamin K antagonists such as warfarin (or Coumadin - on the market for more than 50 years) are cumbersome to use, because of their multiple interactions with food and drugs, and they require frequent laboratory monitoring.